WINDSHIELD AND WINDOWS

 NOTE: this section is specific to glass elements, but if you want information on adding dirt to the airframe, please see the Dirt And Grime section.

-This is done using a composite material texture placed in the Details 1 (R), Icing Mask (G), Details 2 (B) texture slot where the colour components correspond to the following:
+This is done using a composite material texture placed in the Details 1 (R), Icing Mask (G), Details 2 (B) texture slot where the colour components correspond to the following (note that the contrasts of the components have been exaggerated so the actual image contained is clearer):

 Comp Texture Component Layers